 It’s been a little while now since the introduction of the UK Smoking Legislation so here is a little reminder of the signage you are required to display in order to comply.

 The 1st July 2007 saw the implementation of a total smoking ban in al enclosed public places, work places and certain vehicles in the UK.
 THe smoke free legislation means that it is an offence not to display the appropriate No Smoking signs, resulting in fines up to £1000.
 It will also be an ofence for managers of smoke free premises to permit others to smoke with the premises, carrying a fine of up to £2500.

-For England, the Smoke-free regulations 2007 require premises covered by the legislation display a sign which is at least A5 in sie, which displays the no smoking symbol and contains text that can be easily read by people entering the building.
+For England, the smoke-free regulations 2007 require premises covered by the legislation display a sign which is at least A5 in size, which displays the no smoking symbol and contains text that can be easily read by people entering the building.
 The text should read (In England and Northern Ireland) “No Smoking, These are no smoking premises.
-It is agains the law yo smoke in these premises.”
+It is against the law to smoke in these premises.”